Questions and Answers on Coronavirus

 DAP has worked closely with the County of Riverside Department of Public Health (RIVCO) and the Centers for Disease Control and Prevention (CDC) to determine the best ways for us to serve our community in this epidemic.

 How can people get COVID-19 / Coronavirus?
+Is there risk for airborne transmission?

 It is spread: